rarepress/nebulus/docs/README.md

 - `path`: storage path. if left out, it's `.nebulus` (optional)
 - `max`: max file size in MB.
 If left out, no max limit (optional)
+- `config`: The [IPFS config object](https://github.com/ipfs/js-ipfs/blob/master/docs/CONFIG.md) for customizing Nebulus IPFS node.
+You can use this to run multiple Nebulus nodes on one machine without port conflict.

 The `path` is where the Nebulus file system will be constructed.
 For example: